hyperledger-labs/perun-doc/source/concepts/protocols.rst

    - Allows any number of off-chain transactions between the participants.
    - The channel must settled on the blockchain.

-Sub channel
+Sub-channel
 -----------

    - Formed between participants who have a ledger channel established between them.
    - Funds are locked on the ledger channel.
-Hence no on-chain interaction required to setup a channel.
+Hence no on-chain interaction required to setup a sub-channel.
-   - Channel is settled,
+   - Sub-Channel is settled,

-     - By unlocking the funds from the ledger channel, if both parties agree on the final state of the channel through off-chain transactions.
+     - by unlocking the funds from the ledger channel, if both parties agree on the final state of the channel through off-chain transactions; or
-     - By settling the parent channel on the blockchain, otherwise.
+     - by settling the parent channel on the blockchain, otherwise.

        In this case, the parent channel and all other sub-channels opened using the parent channel will also be settled.